DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Experiments

 \subsection{Application Results}

 \cref{fig:application-results} (left) shows two motion analysis results, where we accurately recover the motion type and parameters specified by a drag.
 This also indicates that our \method model is relatively consistent across different viewpoints.
 In \cref{fig:application-results} (right) we show that \method's implicit part-level understanding can be leveraged to produce a coarse segmentation of moving parts.
 Notably, the segmentation faithfully reflects the input drag.
-In \cref{sec:compare-seg}, we provide a quantitative comparison of the segmentation quality on I.D.~\dataset (with available ground-truth masks) to baselines against CLIP~\cite{radford2021learning}, DINO~\cite{caron2021emerging, oquab2023dinov2} and SD~\cite{rombach2022stablediffusion}.
+In the sup.~mat., we provide a quantitative comparison of the segmentation quality on I.D.~\dataset (with available ground-truth masks) against baselines using CLIP~\cite{radford2021learning}, DINO~\cite{caron2021emerging, oquab2023dinov2} and SD~\cite{rombach2022stablediffusion}.